Dcxalius/Healer-singleplayer-mmo/README.md

 ## Installation / Setup

 1. Download or clone this repository.
-2. Place the `Healer-singleplayer-mmo` folder in your `AddOns` or equivalent directory (if testing as a WoW addon).
+2. Place the data zip file where it should be
-3. Launch the game and enable the addon in the UI.
+3. Launch the game.
-4. Use the provided slash commands and keybinds to test healer systems.

 ---

 ## Goals

 - Simulate MMO-style healer gameplay without requiring multiplayer.
-- Serve as a teaching tool for addon/UI design and modular Lua systems.
+- //Serve as a teaching tool for addon/UI design and modular Lua systems.
 - Explore Obsidian as a documentation layer for game projects.

 ---